tekknolagi/isdt/assignments/03-vcs-investigative.md

 assignment, go to the VS Code repository on GitHub at [microsoft/vscode](https://github.com/microsoft/vscode).

-**If you are using the homework server:** You should have enough disk space to download the repository (it weighs about 500MB), but if you do not, the EECS staff have requested you email them at [staff@eecs.tufts.edu](mailto:staff@eecs.tufts.edu) to request a quota increase.
-In your email, you should mention this course (CS 50ISDT).

-**If you are cloning to another computer:** Go for it, but we cannot guarantee technical support.

 For the following questions, please provide *both* the answer and how you arrived at that answer ("show your work"/"cite your sources").
 You are welcome to attempt to answer these questions using the GitHub UI, but you may find it